PadmanabhamDev/LightningWebComponent/javaScript/spread_operator.md

 * For **deeply nested objects**, use deep copy tools like `structuredClone()` or libraries like Lodash (`_.cloneDeep()`).
 * Be cautious with shallow copies — they can silently lead to bugs if you assume deep cloning.

-Let me know if you’d like a diagram or visual explanation!